kalibera/rchk/README.md

 use.
 Also I've used rchk regularly on several versions of Fedora.
 Particularly on older systems or with older versions of rchk, it is recommended to use GCC/g++ instead of LLVM/clang++ to compile rchk as crashes have been observed when compiled with clang++.
-Problems on Gentoo have been reported (rchk crashes observed and it was not clear why).
+Earlier version of rchk had a bug that incidentally has been causing crashes on Gentoo but not other systems.

 Further information: